Ned Nickerson: Nancy Drew Notebooks

-Ned sometimes seemed to be mean to Nancy but in the last book in which he appeared (The Day Camp Disaster), he wasn't mean but really nice to Nancy.
+Ned sometimes seemed to be mean to Nancy, but in the last book in which he appeared (The Day Camp Disaster), he wasn't mean but really nice to Nancy, making it evident that they had become good friends.

 Nancy Drew and the Clue Crew

-A 9-year-old 4th grader appeared in many books in these series.
-These series are not completely different from the Nancy Drew Notebooks series but in these series, Ned made more appearances.
+A 9-year-old 4th grader appeared in many books in this series.
+This series are not completely different from the Nancy Drew Notebooks series.
+However in this series, Ned made more appearances.
+Ned and Nancy were good friends throughout the series, unlike the Notebooks, in which Ned and Nancy were rivals before becoming good friends.

 Nancy Drew (2007)

 In the film Nancy Drew, Ned has a huge crush on Nancy, and she feels the same for him.
 But on a vacation to California, Nancy meets Corky, a 12-year-old who has an obvious crush on her.
 When Ned visits Nancy for her birthday, Corky is rude to Ned on purpose to make him jealous.
 Then whenever Nancy tries to explain who Ned is to Corky, she avoids mentioning that Ned has a crush on her and she likes him back, so Corky's feelings don't get hurt.
 Ned is so insecure that he thinks Nancy has a crush on Corky also.
 But in the end, Nancy tells Ned that she doesn't like Corky, and Corky and Nancy end up being just friends.
 In the last scene of the movie, Ned and Nancy are back in River Heights.
 While Ned is fixing Nancy's car, they share a short but romantic kiss.